Massimo Pessina

-Massimo Pessina (born 25 December 2007) is an Italian professional football player who plays as a goalkeeper for the Serie A club Bologna.
+Massimo Pessina (born 25 December 2007) is an Italian professional footballer who plays as a goalkeeper for Serie A club Bologna.

 Club career

 Pessina is a product of the youth academies of the Italian clubs Olginatese, AlbinoLeffe and Bologna.
-In the 2023–24 season he was promoted to Bologna's Campionato Primavera 1 side.
-On 9 November 2025, he made his senior and professional with Bologna in a Serie A match against Napoli.
+In the 2023–24 season, he was promoted to Bologna's Campionato Primavera 1 side.
+On 9 November 2025, he made his senior and professional debut with Bologna in a Serie A match against Napoli.
 He came on as a substitute in the 8th minute after the starting goalkeeper Łukasz Skorupski was injured, and helped the team to a 2–0 victory with a clean sheet.

 International career

 Pessina played for the Italy U17s that won the 2024 UEFA European Under-17 Championship.
-He was named to the "2024 UEFA European Under-17 Championship Team of the Tournament" for his performance.
-He was called up to the Italy U19s in August 2025.
+He was named in the "2024 UEFA European Under-17 Championship Team of the Tournament" for his performance.
+Pessina was called up to the Italy U19s in August 2025.

+He was one of the players who were called up with the Italy national team by head coach Roberto Mancini for the 2026–27 UEFA Nations League matches against Belgium, Turkey and France between 25 September and 5 October 2026.